Somerset-SIDeR-Programme/YDH-Obfuscator-Service/README.md

 If the patient, birthdate, location or practitioner parameters are removed from the original URL the obfuscation process and redirect will not occur, and a status 400 will be returned with the message "An essential parameter is missing".

 # Deployment

+## Enabling Keycloak status_token retrival
+1. Set the values for the Keycloak endpoints in the keycloakRetrieveConfig object in src/config.js
+2. Uncomment the configureKeycloakRetrival function in src/app.js

 ## Setting up as a Windows Service
 The test listener will stop running once the CLI is exited or the Node.js REPL is terminated using `Ctrl+C`, which isn't ideal.
 As such, this implementation uses the [winser](https://github.com/jfromaniello/winser) package to set up the Node.js application